ClojureBridge/organizing/Money-Things.md

 Money!
 It's so fun!
 Or not, depending.
 Workshops can require dealing with some of it, so here's how we roll.
+(We try to avoid dealing with money by having sponsors order food directly, but that's not always possible.
+Such is life.)

 ## Tax-deductible Donations